hamidurrk/Assistive-Device-for-Visually-Impaired-People/readme.md

 # Assistive Device for Visually Impaired People

-To assist visually impaired people in reading, this hand-glove-like device helps the peoson to understand a sentence by converting the string into a group of correlated braille cells.
-Up untill now, it can receive strings via bluetooth (HC-05 module), processes the data in a microcontroller (ESP32) and control the vibration motors meshed into the fabric of the hand glove.
+To assist visually impaired people in reading text from any kind of digital platform, this hand-glove-like device helps the person to understand a char by converting it into a 3x2 dot matrix braille cell.
+Up untill now, it can receive strings via bluetooth, processes the data in a microcontroller (ESP32) and control the 6 vibration motors meshed into the fabric of the index and middle finger of the hand glove.

 Hoping to improve more in future.